 Customizing Visualizations with Chart Settings

 Let’s go with a stacked area chart to show the sales for each category over time.
 We can customize it to make the data more readable and to add visual styling.
-Click the chart settings button to configure the visualization parameters, then play around to get a result that suits you.
+Click the Edit button to configure the visualization parameters, then play around to get a result that suits you.

 Specifying LookML Fields to Include in the Visualization